medbak/JobChallenge/README.md

-# Create cron job with API
+# Manage job in the queue with API Requests

 ## Prepare Environment